 The Sinneave Family Foundation (Sinneave) is pleased to offer the Richard Haskayne Post-Secondary Scholarship to students with an Autism Spectrum Disorder (ASD).
 This award is named after Mr. Richard Haskayne, celebrated entrepreneur and philanthropist who added his wisdom and expertise to the early development of the Sinneave Family Foundation.
 Mr. Haskayne served as a founding Board Member from 2008-2012.
 We honour his many contributions with an annual Scholarship to a deserving Albertan with Autism Spectrum Disorder (ASD) pursuing a post high school education, training or vocation program.

-- The annual disbursement of the Haskayne Scholarship may be up to a maximum of $10,000.
+• The disbursement of the Haskayne Scholarship for 2020 may be up to a maximum of $10,000.
 The amount and number of scholarships awarded is at the discretion of The Sinneave Family Foundation.
-The typical disbursement is:
+Award amounts are typically:

-- Two – $2500 awards for individuals in trade, technical or vocational school
+Two (2) – $2500 award for individuals in trade, technical or vocational school

-- Successful recipients may receive the Scholarship only once.
+• Successful recipients may receive a Scholarship only once.

-- Individuals that are directors, officers, employees, volunteers, and students, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.
+• Individuals that are directors, officers, employees, and volunteers, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.

 Reviewer’s base their evaluation and recommendations on the personal story conveyed in the essay or letters submitted: challenges that have been overcome, future aspirations, the importance of the chosen field of study, and how the scholarship will help the applicant achieve academic, career, and personal goals.
 The point values for each question in the application are noted in the application form.
 For those that are applying with two letters of recommendation, each letter is valued at 45 out of a possible 100 points.

-Applicants will be notified of the results of the competition in August.
-The award will be disbursed in November after the recipient provides proof of enrolment to the Sinneave Family Foundation.
+• Applicants will be notified of the results of the competition in August.
+The award will be disbursed after the recipient provides proof of enrollment to The Sinneave Family Foundation.
 A T4A will be issued for the amount of the award.